eyeinthesky6/VibeKit/docs/README.md

 # VibeKit Backend Documentation Index

 Welcome to the VibeKit backend documentation.
 This folder contains all the resources, guides, and references needed for backend development, onboarding, and integration.
+For frontend documentation, see the `frontend/` directory and its README.

 ---